If you’re thinking about visiting Costa Rica but not sure when, then bookmark this blog post.

 - This is the high tourism season so it is the most expensive and crowded time in Costa Rica.

-- You have to book your hotels, car rentals and tours at least 2-3 months before your trip.
+- Book your hotels, car rentals and tours at least 2-3 months before your trip.
 If you are visiting over Christmas, New Years, spring break or Easter, book at least 4-6 months out.
-Some hotels and vacation rentals get booked 6+ months out!

 Rainy Season for Less Crowds and Cheaper Prices

-If you’re traveling on a budget, rainy season months are the best since rates are lower.
-You can save money on hotels and car rentals since they are cheaper that time of year.
+If you’re traveling on a budget, rainy season months are the best time to go to Costa Rica since rates are lower.

 Not sure if you should visit in rainy season?
 Read our tips for visiting Costa Rica in rainy season here.

 - Rainy season temperatures do not really vary from dry season.
-It does get cooler but not much.
-On average it is around 5-10 F degrees cooler than dry season.
+On average, it is around 10° F degrees cooler.

-- On the coasts, a normal rainy season day is dry and cloudy in the morning, then intermittent rains in the late afternoon, evenings and nights.
-In mountainous and rainforest areas, it can rain in early afternoons or even mornings.
+- A normal rainy season day is dry and cloudy in the morning, then intermittent rains in the late afternoon, evenings and nights.

 If you’re visiting in rainy season, make sure to pack appropriately.
 Check out our guide to packing for rainy season in Costa Rica and our guide to packing for Costa Rica.

-If you’re going to the Caribbean side (Tortuguero, Limon and Puerto Viejo), it doesn’t follow the strict rainy/dry season months.
-It is much more humid with temperatures in the high 80s F (31 C) and possibility to rain all year round.
+If you’re going to the Caribbean coast (Tortuguero, Limon and Puerto Viejo), it doesn’t follow the strict rainy/green season months.

 The driest month on the Caribbean coast is typically October.
 January to March are usually sunny with swells and good snorkeling.
 November and June are typically more rainy.